 - Civil engineering drawings will be required for this project prior to issuance of the first building permit (The city has transitioned to electronic review.
 Please reach out to the city permit technicians at PermitCenter@PuyallupWA.gov and they will guide you how to submit).
-Included within the civil design package will be a utility plan overlaid with the landscape architects landscaping design to ensure that potential conflicts between the two designs have been addressed.
-Engineering plans cannot be accepted until Planning Department requirements have been satisfied, including but not limited to, SEPA, Preliminary Site Plan approval, CUP, and/or Hearing Examiner conditions. - Civil engineering plan review fee is \$670.00 (plus an additional per hour rate of \$130.00 in excess of 5 hours).
+Included within the civil design package will be a utility plan overlaid with the landscape architects landscaping design to ensure that potential conflicts between the two designs have been addressed. <a href="Engineering plans cannot be accepted until Planning Department requirements have been satisfied, including but not limited to, SEPA, Preliminary Site Plan approval, CUP, and/or Hearing Examiner conditions. - Civil engineering plan review fee is \$670.00 (plus an additional per hour rate of \$130.00 in excess of 5 hours).
 The Civil permit shall be \$300.00 and the inspection fee shall be 3% of the total cost of the project as calculated on the Engineering Division Cost Estimate form.
-[City of Puyallup Resolution No. 2098]

-- Civil Engineering drawings shall conform to the following City standards Sections 1.0 and 2.0: - o Engineering plans submitted for review and approval shall be on 24 x 36-inch sheets. - Benchmark and monumentation to City of Puyallup datum (NAVD 88) will be required as a part of this project / plat. - The scale for design plans shall be indicated directly below the north arrow and shall be only 1"=20' or 1"=30'.
+[City of Puyallup Resolution No. 2098] - Civil Engineering drawings shall conform to the following City standards Sections 1.0 and 2.0: - o Engineering plans submitted for review and approval shall be on 24 x 36-inch sheets. - Benchmark and monumentation to City of Puyallup datum (NAVD 88) will be required as a part of this project / plat. - The scale for design plans shall be indicated directly below the north arrow and shall be only 1"=20' or 1"=30'.
 The north arrow shall point up or to the right pon the plans. - Engineering plan sheets shall be numbered sequentially in this manner: Sheet 1 of 20, Sheet 2 of 20, etc. ending in Sheet 20 of 20. - All applicable City Standard Notes and Standard Details shall be included on the construction plans for this project.
-A copy of the City Standards can be found on the City's web site under Office of the City Engineer, Engineering Services. - Show the existing easement for the storm, water and sewer main on the plan set.
-Ensure the trash enclosure is located outside the easement. - A minimum of 10-feet of separation shall be provided between building structures and any closed system, or 10-feet from the utility easement line in a public system. - If there are issues with building placement due to utilities, the utilities can be re-located at the owner's expense.
-The easement language will also likely need to be updated if the utilities are relocated. - The building canopy should not be placed within the 60' easement for maintaining water, sewer and stormwater mains.
+A copy of the City Standards can be found on the City's web site under Office of the City Engineer, Engineering Services.